 Picnic and Tubing at Eben G Fine Park

-One way we like to save money is to stop at a grocery store on our first day of any trip and pick up a few easy meals.
+In addition to being a great way to save money, packing a lunch is essential to maximizing time outdoors near Boulder.
+Stop at any King Sooper, or if you’re feeling extra crunchy, have at it at Whole Foods.
 PB&J, some veggies/hummus, fresh fruit, and trail mix is a good starter pack.
-Just be sure to bring your collapsible cooler and save the beers because the code enforcement at Eben G Fine park is no joke.
-Scheduling a picnic is also great because it allows you to spend more time outdoors.
+Just be sure to bring your collapsible cooler and hold the beers because the code enforcement at Eben G Fine park is no joke.
 Eben G Fine park has restroom facilities, a playground, a few picnic tables, and of course some mild rapids for tubing.

 Tubing into Boulder from the park is a rite of passage for locals.
 Adults can make it an all-day event rafting from the park down into the city, but with your child, this is probably not a great idea.
-An exciting alternative is to drop into one of the pools at Eben G Fine Park.
-You can elect to simply swim in the pool or rent a tube and sneak in a rapid or two.
-There are a few outfitters for tube rental, but one option is Whitewater Tubing & Recreation.
+An exciting alternative is to drop into one of the pools.

-The tubing experience can range anywhere from being like a lazy river to a wild ride depending on the water levels so be sure to check ahead of time.
-If you’re unsure where to look, just call Whitewater Tubing and ask.
+The tubing experience can range anywhere from a lazy river to a wild ride depending on the water levels so be sure to check ahead of time.
+The water flow is measured in Cubic Feet per Second (sfs) and current conditions can be found on the Mile High Flood District website.
+A safe flow is 100-200cfs.

 Red Rocks, no, not those Red Rocks

 To work off that lunch and dry off a bit, head up to Settlers Landing Red Rocks Park (not to be confused with Red Rocks Concert Venue).
 There are a few very easy trails with an excellent reward at the end.
-Kids will have fun scrambling up the boulder (see what I did there) and the crowd won’t be as intense as some of the more popular locations.
+Kids will have fun scrambling up the boulder and the crowd won’t be as intense as some of the more popular locations.

 Mt.
 Evans via Idaho Springs

 Mount Evans scenic byway, just 60 miles south-west of Boulder snakes through nearly 9,000 feet of elevation gain.
-The best thing to do is get up early and beat the crowd, and the storms, to the summit.
-I recommend skipping breakfast in Boulder, then stop off and grab a turnover or strudel from Edelweiss Pastry Shop in Idaho Springs.
+Wake up early and beat the crowd, and the storms, to the summit.
+For a special treat, skip breakfast in Boulder and grab a turnover or strudel from Edelweiss Pastry Shop in Idaho Springs along the route.

 The drive up the mountain is just as amazing as the summit itself, with stunning views throughout the journey.
-We stopped off several times for mini hikes in wildflowers, a beautiful glacial lake at Summit Lake Park, and then, of course, to get a close-up view of the mountain goats.
+We stopped off several times to get a closer look at wildflowers, a beautiful glacial lake at Summit Lake Park, and to get a close-up view of the mountain goats.

 Red Rocks, yes those Red Rocks